Get a free, no obligation personal loan quote with rates as low as 9.90%

 Wealthsimple Trade

-Wealthsimple Trade officially became the first Canadian investment brokerage to give clients a way to buy fractional shares of companies in Canada and the United States.
-Investors can now use the Wealthsimple Trade platform to trade fractional shares of more than 500 Canadian and U.S. stocks and ETFs.
+Wealthsimple officially became the first Canadian investment brokerage to give clients a way to buy fractional shares of companies in Canada and the United States.
+Investors can now use the Wealthsimple Trade platform to trade fractional shares of more than 500 Canadian and U.S. stocks and exchange-traded funds (ETFs).

 Fractional Shares You Can Buy On Wealthsimple Trade